 How do we make oral histories more accessible to a public audience?
 This round-table convenes activists and historians from different fields to discuss their projects in presenting oral histories through podcasts and exhibits, crafting coherent narratives out of exciting but often unwieldy sources.
 What audiences can these publicly-minded initiatives incorporate?
 How do the demands of narrative structure these histories?
 What are the promises and pitfalls of such an approach?
 Panelists include:

 Welfare Rights Initiative Oral History Project; Cities for People, Not for Profit: Gentrification & Housing Activism in Bushwick

 Public Humanities Fellow, NYU

-Moderated by Joan Flores-Villalobos, Poet, Ph.D.
-Candidate, Department of Social and Cultural Analysis, NYU.
+Moderated by Joan Flores-Villalobos, Ph.D.
+Candidate, African Diaspora History, NYU.